duns/gwt-sipml5/README.md

-# GWT SIPML5 Wrapper
+# GWT SIPML5 Package

-This library allows Java to access to the JavaScript SipML library from sipml5.org.
-This library is compiled using GWT (Google Web Toolkit).
-A demo package is available under [gwt-sipml5-demo](https://bitbucket.org/duns/gwt-sipml5-demo).
+GWT SIPML5 allows Java to access the JavaScript SipML library from sipml5.org using GWT (Google Web Toolkit).
+The package consists of a library (gwt-sipml5, originally from [it.netgrid](https://bitbucket.org/netgrid/gwt-sipml5), but adapted to work with the demo) and a demo webapp that uses the library.

+The demo is a reimplementation in Java of the sipml5 live demo from http://sipml5.org using GWT (Google Web Toolkit).

 Release sipml5 1.3.203 from https://code.google.com/p/sipml5/wiki/Downloads is included.

-## Building the library
+## Building the library and the demo

 Clone this repository